madsjulia/Mads.jl/docs/src/Getting_Started.md

 end
 ```

 The analyzed models can be much more complex.
-Yhey do not need to be Julia functions.
+They do not need to be Julia functions.
 They can be complex external numerical simulators.
 In this case, MADS provides various approaches for [Model Coupling](https://madsjulia.github.io/Mads.jl/dev/Model_Coupling.html).

 ## Execution

-Once the MADS problem dictionary is loaded, you can execute various MADS funcions:
+Once the MADS problem dictionary is loaded, you can execute various MADS functions:

 - List parameters and associated information: